palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 start-commit timestamp pairs in a single row, and in practice values are likely to be only 2 or 3 bytes rather than 9 bytes.
 In any case, even under these adverse circumstances we still avoid generating excessively wide rows.

+### Streamlining putUnlessExists

+The putUnlessExists operation is performed at a serial consistency level in Cassandra, meaning that reads and writes go through Paxos for consensus.
+Thrift exposes a check-and-set operation on its APIs.

+This was sufficient in the original transactions schema, because each row key only stores information about one start timestamp; a putUnlessExists operation is then a CAS from an empty row to a row that has one column.
+However, notice that this is not sufficient for transactions2, because each row may contain data about multiple start timestamps.
+This API requires us to provide a list of the old columns, and we don't know that beforehand.

+We considered alternatives of reading the existing row and then adding the new columns, or using the CQL API, because the behaviour of INSERT IF NOT EXISTS for columns matches the semantics we want.
+However, both of these solutions were found to have unacceptable performance.

+We thus decided to extend the Thrift interface to add support for a multi-column put-unless-exists operation that has the semantics we want.

 ### Cassandra Table Tuning

 #### Bloom Filters